codurance/site/_posts/2017-05-04-docker-swarm-part-one.md

 Now we can run our curl again and see that the IP of the node that receives the request doesn't change `watch -d -n 1 curl -s -4 http://192.168.99.201:9080/`.

 ### Conclusions
-The concepts that you must learn to run docker swarm are not so differents from the once that you use for run docker instances in a node.
+The concepts that you must learn to run docker swarm are not so different from the one that you use for run docker instances in a node.
 We proved that there is load balancer into the ingress network.
 Also, we saw deploy modes, global and replicated.
 Also, we added constraints to the service definition.